jmsyuen/nea/README.md

 # MacOS
 ## Setup
-Download nea.zip from Releases tab and extract
+Download Source code zip file from Releases tab and extract

-Enter folders "nea" > "Setup"
+Enter folders into "Setup"

 Run "python-3.9.1-macos11.0.pkg" and follow instructions on installer